DarkGhostHunter/Laraload/README.md

 Yes, but remember that Closures cannot be serialized when caching the configuration using `config:cache` or `optimize`.
 It's always recommended to use your class or function name.

 * Can I deactivate the middleware?
+Or check only XXX status?

 Nope.
 If you are looking for total control, [use directly the Preloader package](https://github.com/DarkGhostHunter/Preloader/).

 * How can I know when a Preload script is successfully generated?

-When the Preload script is called, you will receive a `PreloadCalledEvent` instance with the compilation status.
+When the Preload script is called, you will receive a `PreloadCalledEvent` instance with the compilation status (`true` on success, `false` on failure).
 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.

 ## License